YojanaGadiya/NICTA-PIBOSO-Dataset/README.md

 # NICTA-PIBOSO-Dataset
-This is the original dataset for [ALTA-NICTA Challenge] (https://www.kaggle.com/c/alta-nicta-challenge2).
+This is the original dataset for [ALTA-NICTA Challenge](https://www.kaggle.com/c/alta-nicta-challenge2).